Discrete Lagrangian Neural Networks with Automatic Symmetry Discovery: Introduction

+The approaches with variational integrators mentioned so far learn a continuous Lagrangian expression from discrete data and use a discrete approximation of this expression in the forward variational simulations.
+These approximations introduce discretisation errors in the results which could amplify the modelling error of a learnt Lagrangian (\cite{LSI}).
+To prevent these errors one can instead learn the discrete Lagrangian and use it for variational simulations in testing and training as demonstrated by \cite{qin2020machine} with numerical experiments on nonlinear oscillations and the Kepler problem, by \cite{santos2022symplectic} for an assumed structure of a potential and a kinetic energy term learned with two separate neural networks, and in a PDE setting by \cite{PDE_LDensity} for discrete Lagrangian densities.

+Discrete Hamiltonians and discrete Lagrangians can be related to their continuous counterparts by backward error analysis \citep{Reading35, vermeeren2017modified}. \cite{LSI} and \cite{HSI} exploit backward error analysis in a machine learning context in for analysis purposes as well as to compensate for discretisation errors when the learned discrete Lagrangian is used in numerical simulations to compute motions to given initial values.
+Using Gaussian Processes (GPs) they learn a so called inverse modified (continuous) Lagrangian that, after discretisation with a variational integrator, is consistent with the motion data of the true system (see Figure 1).
+Their regularisation terms are, however, tailored to GPs and are not suitable for neural networks.

-In this article we redefine their work and create a neural network model of the discrete Lagrangian which consolidates and further improves upon the advantages of previous approaches.
-Our approach aims to learn an inverse modified discrete Lagrangian without prior restriction on its form.
-As previously discussed the use of discrete inverse modified Lagrangians in forward simulations results in a discrete prediction of the exact dynamics rather than modified ones.
-Its discrete form avoids discretisation error and requires observations and predictions of the configuration alone, without the need to obtain or simulate the velocity as well.
+Our proposed methodology aims to learn an inverse modified discrete Lagrangian without prior restriction on its form, incorporating additional steps to build upon the strengths of previous approaches and subvert their limitations.
+For example, learning the inverse modified discrete form avoids discretisation error and requires observations only of the configuration alone, without the need to obtain or simulate the velocity.
 Furthermore, we propose an additional \textit{degeneracy} cost term which inductively biases the network to avoid learning discrete Lagrangians whose equations of motion have degenerate roots and pose problems for forward simulation incorporating numerical root-solving techniques.
 The additional term also inductively biases the neural network to avoid learning non-desirable constant Lagrangian solutions.
 With these improvements, the first of our two proposed methods, the \textit{Discrete Lagrangian Neural Network} (DLNN) successfully incorporates the use of variational integrators and variational backward error analysis in a novel neural network based model, which uses the underlying structure of the problem to improve the representation qualitatively and explicitly guard against numerical issues in forward integration.